Technology-Based Examination (TBE)

 Candidates may log in to start their exam 30 minutes in advance of their scheduled start time.
 Some candidates may experience a short wait to check in to the exam as other candidates are being checked in.

 Guideance is available in the CAS Exam Day Guidelines.The CAS will communicate additional details to registered Exam 5 candidates closer to the exam date.

 - Q: Late to the Exam: What happens if I am late checking in for the exam?

 A: Candidates who attempt to check in more than 15 minutes after their scheduled start time will not be allowed to take the exam and will not be able to reschedule the exam.
 While TBE offers much more flexibility in allowing a candidate to decide when to take an exam, there are also limitations.
 Due to the remote proctor scheduling requirements, we regret that we cannot offer late candidates the opportunity to take the exam for a shorter length of time like is allowed in the pencil and paper testing environment.

-- Q. Check-in by Remote Proctor: How will I interact with the remote proctor to check-in and begin the exam?
-(Updated December 29, 2017)
+- Q: Check-in by Remote Proctor: How will I interact with the remote proctor to check-in and begin the exam?
+(Updated March 1, 2018)

 - Q: Exam Time: How long do I have to complete the exam and when does the clock start?

 A: The exam is developed to be a four-hour exam; however, candidates will have five hours to take the exam in the TBE environment.
 The clock starts after the check-in process, when the remote proctor releases the exam.